ckan/ckanapi-exporter/README.markdown

 ### Using a columns.json File

-You can specify your columns in a `columns.json` instead of on the command line.
+You can specify your columns in a `columns.json` file instead of on the command line.
 Here's an example of the format:

 ```json